flex-max/flex-max.github.io/more.md

 Since 2022, I have served as a reviewer for several high-impact journals.
 My primary focus is on non-profit and community-driven journals.
 I have contributed as a referee for:

+- Annals of Botany
 - AoB Plants
 - Journal of Experimental Botany
+- New Phytologist
 - Plant and Soil
 - Plant Methods
 - Plant Phenomics
+- Rhizosphere
 - Scientific Reports
 - The Plant Phenome Journal